 24. Solar holiday lights

 The holidays are over, but it’s never too early to prepare for the next holiday season.
-So, try solar powered holiday lights.
-They look like the familiar decoration but, instead of plugging into the wall, they attach to a small solar panel.
+So, try solar-powered holiday lights.
+They look like the familiar decorations but, instead of plugging into the wall, they attach to a small solar panel.

-The lights soak up the sun’s energy during the day and use it automatically to light up the night.
+The panel soaks up the sun’s energy during the day and uses it automatically to light up the night.

 If you drink a lot of coffee shop lattes, buying an espresso machine — a basic-model Nespresso, for instance — might eventually pay off.
 Just don’t forget to include the cost of coffee pods in your calculations for these single-serving coffee makers.